-Curious to know if your struggles are common struggles that lots of people go through?
+Curious to know if your struggles are common struggles that many people experience?
 I've broken down some of the most common I deal with in my office to help you understand where you may be, and to help you decide what the next steps are.

 Anxiety Disorder is a dreaded ideal for human beings.
 It sounds like the end of the world for some of us ... that maybe I don't really have all my stuff together if I indeed have anxiety.
 Nobody wants to be an anxious person.
 So it is not surprising that few people want to admit to the fact that they are struggling with anxiety.
 And it is even less surprising that people who know they are struggling with it, desperately don’t want others to know about it.
 This cycle of hiding our lives from others though, only leaves us more anxious and debilitated in our lives.